explaingit

 Prompt 2

-How do I use MyBatis annotations instead of XML to define a SELECT query that returns a list of objects?
+How do I use MyBatis annotations (instead of XML) to define a SQL query on a Java interface method?

 Prompt 3